apache/nifi/nifi-extension-bundles/nifi-aws-bundle/nifi-aws-processors/src/main/resources/docs/org.apache.nifi.processors.aws.rds.AwsRdsIamDatabasePasswordProvider/additionalDetails.md

 When connecting through a Network Load Balancer (NLB) placed in front of an RDS Proxy, the JDBC URL must point to the NLB endpoint, but the IAM token must be signed for the RDS Proxy endpoint.
 By default, the token is generated using the hostname extracted from the JDBC URL, which causes authentication to fail.

-Use the optional **RDS Endpoint** property to specify the RDS Proxy endpoint (`hostname:port`) for token signing while keeping the NLB endpoint in the JDBC URL for the actual TCP connection.
+Use the optional **Token Request Endpoint** property to specify the RDS Proxy endpoint (`hostname:port`) for token signing while keeping the NLB endpoint in the JDBC URL for the actual TCP connection.

 ### CLI verification